 Signs and symptoms

-Dementia symptoms differ depending on the cause.
-In general, the most common signs and symptoms are those related to cognitive changes (i.e. knowing, thinking, learning, understanding) and psychological changes (i.e. emotions and behaviour) changes:
+In general, the most common signs and symptoms of dementia are related to cognitive changes (i.e. knowing, thinking, learning, understanding) and psychological changes (i.e. emotions and behaviour):

 - Memory loss